tinode/chat/docs/API.md

 Tinode provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
 The client may request the last message id from the topic by issuing a `{get what="desc"}`.
 If the returned ID is greater than the ID of the latest received message, the client knows that the topic has unread messages and their count.
 The client may fetch these messages using `{get what="data"}` message.
 The client may also paginate message history by using message IDs, such as: "get messages with ID smaller than 123", "... greater than 456", "... in the following ranges: 3-10, 73-85".

 Messages may have reactions.
 A reaction can technically be any (short) string, but normally it's either an emoji grapheme cluster or a vote in a poll.
-Reactions are sent by clients by issuing `{note}` messages, fetched from the server as part of `{data}`, can be fetched separately from `{data}` by issuing `{get what="meta"}`.
+Reactions are sent by clients by issuing `{set what="react"}` messages, fetched from the server as part of `{data}`, can be fetched separately from `{data}` by issuing `{get what="meta"}`.

 A message may have multiple reactions.
 An individual reaction stored and transmitted as the type (emoji grapheme cluster) and a list of user IDs who reacted with this emoji.